MorganMLGman/info_webpage/content/projects/this_website.md

  - `instance_display_name`: VM name, no need to explain.
  - `source_ocid`: This is the ID of the image that you want to use for the VM.
 Let's say it is like an ISO image for the VM.
 You can find the image ID in the Oracle Cloud console.
  - `subnet_ocids`: Here you need to specify the subnet ID.
 Multiple subnets can be specified, but in my case I only have one subnet.
 You can find the subnet ID in the Oracle Cloud console.
  - `public_ip`: Here you can specify if you want to create a public IP address for the VM.
-I set it to `NONE`, because I will asign the public IP later.
+I set it to `NONE`, because I will assign the public IP later.
  - `ssh_public_keys`: This is the public SSH key that you want to use to connect to the VM.
 Without this key you won't be able to connect to the VM.
  - `block_storage_size_in_gbs`: This is the size of the "disk" that you want to use for the VM.
 You can attach multiple disks to the VM.
  - `boot_volume_size_in_gbs`: If the previous option is the size of the "disk", this is the size of the "boot partition".
  - `shape`: Shape of the VM is specific name for  "this many cores and this much RAM".
 You can find the shape name in the Oracle Cloud console.
  - `instance_state`: Here you can specify if you want to create the VM in a stopped state or running state.
 I set it to `RUNNING`, because I want to use the VM right after it is created.
  - `boot_volume_backup_policy`: Here you can specify if you want to create a backup policy for the boot volume.
 I set it to `disabled`, because I don't need it.
  - `user_data`: This point will be explained later, but this is the script that will be executed when the VM is created.
 You can use it to install software, configure the VM, etc.

 #### User data

 The user data is a cloud-init file that is executed when the VM is created.
-In cloud-init file you can define if you want to update the system packages during the first boot, install additionanl packages, format and mount additional disks, and create scripts that will be executed after the first boot.
+In cloud-init file you can define if you want to update the system packages during the first boot, install additional packages, format, and mount additional disks, and create scripts that will be executed after the first boot.

 I used the cloud-init file to mount the additional block storage to my VM.
-This block storage is independent from the VM, so it will be preserved even if the VM is deleted.
+This block storage is independent of the VM, so it will be preserved even if the VM is deleted.
 This allows me to replace the VM without losing the data.
 After that I install Docker and download `docker-compose` file from repository where I defined the services that I want to run on the VM.